Up to 50% off sofas & mattresses — limited‑time deals.

 • Air out any new mattress and keep the room ventilated.

-• Read the trial, return, and warranty terms before buying.
+• Read the mattress trial, return policy, and mattress warranty before buying.

 • Pay for transparency, not branding.